googleapis/release-please/README.md

 ## How do I change the version number?

-This will only work if Release Please has been installed as a GitHub Action.
-Release-Please is installed in all [googleapis](https://github.com/googleapis) repositories as a GitHub Action.

 When a commit to the main branch has `Release-As: x.x.x` in the **commit body**, Release Please will open a new pull request for the specified version.

 **Empty commit example:**